Should I Travel During the Coronavirus Outbreak?

 If you have already bought travel insurance for a trip booked before the outbreak occurred, it will likely cover you.
 Just check the terms of your individual plans for coverage information, as they vary widely.

-Credit card travel insurance won't help you much here either.
+Unfortunately, travel insurance through your credit card won't help you much here either.
 Under the policies I checked, a viral outbreak is not a covered reason.

 What We Don't Know